10 Ways to Survive Those Long Haul Flights in Economy!

 So you missed out on a large lotto win again and have no option but to book that long flight in economy class.
 Once upon a time, a long haul flight was considered to be eight to twelve hours.
 These days the ultra long haul flights of around fifteen to seventeen hours plus are becoming more and more common.
 The old boy scout motto of “Be Prepared” has never been more relevant!
 Here are some essentials to help you survive your trip.

-Never, ever, ever get on board without good quality ear plugs or noise canceling headphones!
+1. Never ever get on board without good quality earplugs or headphones.

 The worst possible scenario is spending 12-17 hours in an enclosed space surrounded by screaming babies,